SheLearningCode/sorting-algorithms-visualizer-java/README.md

 💠When the user clicks the "Start" button, the algorithms start sorting.

 💠Clicking the "Stop" button interrupts the algorithm.
 If the "Start" button is clicked again, the algorithm resumes from where it was interrupted.

 💠The user can fill a sorted array with new random values by clicking the "New" button.

-UML Diagrams:
+UML Diagram:

 ![image](https://github.com/SheLearningCode/sorting-algorithms-visualizer-java/assets/91334629/1f1d6c2a-d540-404c-8c3e-8fb263dcb101)